Our History

 racq-logo-building

-RACQ's centenary in 2005 sparked year-long celebrations, including a state-wide travelling exhibition honouring 100 years of motoring in Queensland, a television documentary and a hardcover historical reference titled A Road Well Travelled RACQ's First 100 Years.
+2005 - RACQ proudly reached 100 years and its centenary sparked year-long celebrations, including a state-wide travelling exhibition honouring 100 years of motoring in Queensland, a television documentary and a hardcover historical reference titled A Road Well Travelled RACQ's First 100 Years.

-In 2017, RACQ successfully merged with QT Mutual Bank and RACQ Bank was born.
-RACQ now offers its members a range of banking products, including home loans, personal loans, term deposits, transaction accounts and savings accounts
+2017 - RACQ successfully merged with QT Mutual Bank and RACQ Bank was born.
+RACQ Bank offers its members a range of banking products, including home loans, personal loans, term deposits, transaction accounts and savings accounts.

 RACQ today